geoepi/challengeABM/ODD_Decription.md

 $weight = \exp(-\lambda \times distance)$). d. **Inter-Farm Seeding:**
 i.
 If any animals moved to a recipient farm are in an infectious state (preclinical or clinical): 1.
 They may seed a new outbreak on the recipient farm.
-2. The recipient farm’s simulation is then updated (re-simulated by `simulate_within_herd_probabilistic_b`) with these new infection seeds (susceptible agents are effectively replaced by the incoming infected ones).
+2. The recipient farm’s simulation is then updated with these new infection seeds (susceptible agents are effectively replaced by the incoming infected ones).
 The `transmission_prob` parameter governs the likelihood of successful seeding per infectious animal moved or per contact event resulting from movement.

 ### 4. Design Concepts